eddytruyen/heterogenous-scaling-in-k8s/README.md

 # Start the locust server

-Edit `Locust/locustfile-exp1.py' to replace the IP of the queue host on the HttpLocust class for your queue endpoint.
-For generating local files with throughput and turnaround time, Locust/locustfile-exp.py can be used instead.
-In both cases, the socket connection (self.sock.connect(IP, port)) needs to match the graphite aggregator service (running by default on nodePort 30688).
+For generating local files with throughput and turnaround time, `Locust/locustfile-exp.py` can be used.
+The socket connection (self.sock.connect(IP, port)) needs to match the graphite aggregator service (running by default on nodePort 30688).

 ```